skupperproject/skupper-ansible/skupper/network/roles/skupper_service/README.md

 skupper_service
 ===============

-Creates all services defined through the `services` variable for the related ansible host.
+Creates all services defined through the `skupper_service_services` variable for the related ansible host.

 It creates the service, binding it to all (optional) targets.